rosenguyen2107/E-commerce-User-Churn-Retention-Modeling/README.md

 ## Project Overview
 This project analyzes user behavior and churn dynamics in a large-scale e-commerce platform using event-level data.
 The objective is to answer three core product questions:
-1. Where do users drop off in the activation funnel?
+1. Where do users drop off along the behavioral funnel from first view to purchase and repeat usage?
-2. Which behavioral signals causally drive churn?
+2. Which early-stage behavioral signals are the strongest predictors of 30-day churn?
-3. Which product levers can most effectively improve retention?
+3. Which product levers can most effectively improve long-term retention?

 The project combines:
 - Funnel and cohort analysis (descriptive)